Become a Host Billet Family

 Thank you so much for your interest in becoming a host family for one or more of the Sylvan Lake Gulls players.
 The Gulls are thrilled to be a part of the Sylvan Lake community and excited about their inaugural season at Pogadl Park, Central Alberta’s hub for baseball.

 As a billet, you should know that the season is a short one running from the end of May until the middle of August.
-Therefore host families are required for Gulls players beginning at the end of May and players will be leaving to return to college around mid-August.
+Therefore host families are required for Gulls players in mid-May and players will be leaving to return to college around mid-August.
 In our league not all players make it for the start of the season or last till the end of the season.
 If you become a billet please understand that this is a possibility.

 What is expected from a host family?